rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Diversity in CS! (important issues)

+Research for all in CS (for current and prospective students)

+Book Sales

+Mission Statement (Important Things)

+On names (Misc) (SamR, S.A., Sam, Samuel)

 SamR Recommends (aka Good Things at Grinnell)

+The legendary yearbook (Misc)

+Dad jokes (Misc)

+If you ask a prof a question (On Writing)

+Jon Svetkey (Reviews)

 Jeff Dickey-Chaisins (Grinnellians)

+I've become my mother (articles).

 Righteous anger. (important issues)

 Endnotes. (on writing)

+Avoiding too much writing. (on writing)

+On getting old.
+(New faculty, new music.)

 Is it time to quit? (rants)